paritosh64ce/MicroServices.LibraryManagement/README.md

 ### Done

-1. Two microservices with GET, POST methods fetching data from SQL Server (above) implemented
+1. Two microservices with GET, POST methods fetching data from SQL Server (above) implemented.
-1. Microservice communication - Calling and validating data from `BookService` while adding `Subscription`
+1. Microservice communication - Calling and validating data from `BookService` while adding `Subscription`.
-1. Api gateway implemented with `Ocelot`
+1. Api gateway implemented with `Ocelot`.
-1. Microservice communication with Retry and Circuit breaker
+1. Microservice communication with Retry and Circuit breaker using `Polly`.
-1. Service discrovery with `Consul` (fully dynamic), `Ocelot`
+1. Service discrovery with `Consul` (fully dynamic), `Ocelot`.
-1. Removed hard-coded BookServiceUrl from SubscriptionService appsettings.json; get it from Consul registry instead
+1. Removed hard-coded BookServiceUrl from SubscriptionService appsettings.json; get it from Consul registry instead.
-1. Added docker-compose for bootstrapping `Consul`, `Kibana` and `ElasticSearch`
+1. Added docker-compose for bootstrapping `Consul`, `Kibana` and `ElasticSearch`.
+1. Logging using `Serilog` with `ELK`.

 ---
 ### TODO

-1. Logging
+1. All above points done!
+1. Microservice instance selection from Gateway in Round-robin fasion (`Ocelot` Cconfiguration).

 ---